piyush200496/GTK/README.md

 #OPENGL
 Opengl Based programs.
 All tested on codeblocks.
 1) polygonfill.cpp - Boundary fill using multicolored boundary, Flood fill performance in case of both single color and multicolor boundary, Implemented using subwindows.
+2) LiangBarsky_line_clipping.cpp - Implementation of Liang Barsky algorithm.
+Left mouse click selects the required line's one end point and the right mouse click sets the other point.
+Alternate between the mouse clicks to avoid conflict.
+Green Window represents clipping window.